 No need to worry about any chicken broth lurking in these staples.
 Taco Bell’s bowl of black beans and rice is certified vegan.

-As of March 11, 2021, the potatoes are making a comeback!
+As of March 11, 2021, the potatoes are back!
 Add these to any order to amp up the starchy satisfaction.

 Still hungry?
 Remember, you can always add these ingredients to bulk up and add flavor to your order: black beans, refried beans, hot sauce, tomatoes, diced onions, rice, guacamole, sliced jalapeños, chips, and red strips.